In addition to the awards available through DePauw, Federal, and Indiana sources, there are many other organizations that also offer scholarships.

 Raymond and Marjorie Lisby Scholarship - Putnam County High School graduates with financial need studying fine arts (music, visual arts, drama, or theater) may be considered for this scholarship.
-Applications are available in the DePauw University Financial Aid Office after January 1 with a deadline of March 1. www.pcfoundation.org/Lisby_Scholarship.htm
+Recipients will be selected by the Financial Aid Office through the Admission process.
+Additional information available at www.pcfoundation.org/Lisby_Scholarship.htm

 Rolla M. Malpas Trust - Special scholarship opportunity for outstanding Indiana public school students with significant financial need.
 The application deadline each year is February 15th.
 Additional information available at

 United Methodist Dollars for Scholars Program - For further information and to download an application, visit the web site at www.umhef.org.

 United Methodist Scholarships and Fellowships - Provide support for persons interested in pursuing a career in religious communications.
 Applications for he Stoody-West Fellowship for graduate students and the Leonard M. Perryman Communications Scholarship for racial ethnic minority undergraduate students are available in the Financial Aid Office.
 The Verde Dickey Memorial Scholarship is specifically for students majoring in education or physical education who plan to become teachers or coaches.
 Two $7,500 awards are available for juniors or seniors with a minimum GPA of 3.0 and an economic need for scholarship support.
 Additional information is available from the Financial Aid Office or at the following websites: www.umhef.org | www.umcom.org/scholarships